bruceravel/demeter/documents/DPG/_sources/feff/input.txt

 When the ``atoms`` attribute is set, the :file:`feff.inp` file is created, parsed, then deleted.
 Its contents are stored as attributes of the Feff object.
-At this point, the new Feff object is fully instrumented and ready to start being used for interesting work.
+At this point, the new Feff object is fully instrumented and ready to be used for interesting work.

 This approach is convenient in any situation for which you do not need to modify :demeter:`feff` input data in any way from the form that the